Belgorod, the city where the war in Ukraine came to Russia | Politics

 Primary schools have moved to online lessons only while secondary schools are working on a hybrid model of home and in class, similar to how many Ukrainian institutions operate.
 Buses stop running when warnings of a missile threat sound, forcing people to disembark and walk.
 Shopping can be complicated and appointments are often cancelled.
 Thousands of people left the surrounding region to escape the danger.

 Echoing words used by the Kremlin to describe the leadership in Kyiv, she spoke of the need to "denazify" Ukraine and end "fascism" there.
-Ukraine and its allies dismiss such language as nonsense, pointing out President Volodymyr Zelenskiy is Jewish.
+Ukraine and its allies denounce such language, pointing out that President Volodymyr Zelenskiy is Jewish.
 "There are no other options," said Galina, who gave only her first name, as she stood in a warehouse with goods for soldiers.

 "I believe that the work that he (Putin) has started in terms of a special military operation, he must complete it," she added.
-CROSS-BORDER INCURSIONS
+SHEBEKINO

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)